 - Review the completed matrix with your team in order to make the best decision for your situation.

 Example – How to Make a Better Cup of Tea

 The following is a simple example of an L-shaped matrix diagram that shows the cause and effect relationship between two sets of data.

-Example – Allocating Human Resources to Multiple Projects:
+Example – Allocation Human Resources to Multiple Projects

 A program manager decided to use a matrix diagram to help him allocating human resources to multiple improvement projects.
 This is an example of a T-shaped matrix diagram which allows two sets of data to be compared with a third one.